litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-chaos.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)

-- Ensure that the `openebs-control-plane-validation` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the `openebs` namespace.
-If not, install from [here](https://hub.litmuschaos.io/charts/openebs/experiments/openebs-control-plane-validation)
+- Ensure that the `openebs-control-plane-chaos` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the `openebs` namespace.
+If not, install from [here](https://hub.litmuschaos.io/charts/openebs/experiments/openebs-control-plane-chaos)

 ## Entry Criteria